 The intercoolers are used to increase the overall performance of the compressors.
 It can be used to set the stages in the compressor.

-Now its time to go into some brief details of each of the compressor types.
+They prevent leaking from the high-pressure systems.
+Now it’s time to go into some brief details of each of the compressor types.
 Starting from the positive displacement compressor.

 Reciprocating compressors are further classified based on the number of discharge strokes per crankshaft revolution.